billingsmoore/MLotsawa/README.md

 For any questions or feedback, please email me at billingsmoore [at] gmail [dot] com with 'MLotsawa' in the subject line.

-The code for this project is available in in [Notebooks](https://github.com/billingsmoore/MLotsawa/tree/main/Notebooks).
+The code for this project is available in [Notebooks](https://github.com/billingsmoore/MLotsawa/tree/main/Notebooks).

 Documentation on the process of training and testing models can be found in [Docs](https://github.com/billingsmoore/MLotsawa/tree/main/Docs).